yashodharhajare-wq/job-Automation-Project/README.md

 ### Use Case

-* Job sites other than StepStone
+* Job sites StepStone and other
 * When automation is not supported

 ### How It Works